GetJOMO/slate/source/index.html.md

 This endpoint will update a given user's join request from `requested` to `joined` (`1` => `2`).
-The returned response is a single JSON object that includes the updated attendee_status
+The returned response is a single JSON object that includes the updated attendee_status.

 ### HTTP Request